vysker/vscode-php-formatter/README.md

 ## Release Notes

-Includes auto-save functionality.
+* Includes auto-save functionality.
-Supports different PHP-CS-Fixer installation methods.
+* Supports different PHP-CS-Fixer installation methods, i.e. Composer vs manual installation.
-Supports level and fixers.
+* Supports level and fixers.
-Can be configured to support other extensions than PHP as well.
+* Can be configured to support other extensions than PHP as well, i.e. .inc files.

+### 0.0.2

+* Code improvements.
+* Fixed functionality.
+* Improved code readability.
+* Added setting to enable fixer logging.
+Logs all fixer results (including errors) to the console.
+* Settings are now read every time the fix function is called.
+Previously settings were only read during activation.

 ### 0.0.1

-Initial release.
+Initial commit.